The Global WordNet Association provides three formats for which WordNets can be published and submitted to the ILI. These are as follows:

 antonym

-: An opposite and inherently incompatible word
+: an opposite and inherently incompatible

 be_in_state